Tempestlyn/E08a-Paddle-Ball/README.md

 # E08a-Paddle-Ball

-Within this version, the paddle can move and the ball can bounce on the paddle and the walls.
+Updated to add tiles to the game.
+The ball destroys a tile when it hits one, and "dies" when it falls down to the bottom of the screen.